taldatech/pytorch-dqn-policy-gradient/README.md

 | -HL [HL_SIZE], --HL_size [HL_SIZE] | size of the hidden layer (default: 128) <br> note: if loading an agent make sure to <br> give the same HL_size as the saved agent |
 | -r, --render          | if to render evaluation episodes on console screen default is false|

-when training the the follwoing stats will be printed on the screen: rewards (in training episodes), losses (in training episodes), states (starting states in training episodes), episode_len( in training ...), eval_rewards
+When training the the follwoing stats will be printed on the screen:

+Rewards (in training episodes), Losses (in training episodes), States (starting states in training episodes), Episode_len( in training ...), Eval_rewards

-they will also be saved in a newly created sub directory SAVE_BASE_DIR\stats as pickle files to be reviewed for later agent trained name will be saved in this format: PG_taxi_agent_HL[number of hidden nureons]_trained[Number of trained episodes].pt same format for the stat pickles
+They will also be saved in a newly created sub directory SAVE_BASE_DIR\stats as pickle files to be reviewed later.

+Agent trained name will be saved in this format: PG_taxi_agent_HL[number of hidden neurons]_trained[number of trained episodes].pt

+Same format for the stat pickles.

-we recomend to give a SAVE_BASE_DIR other than the default one as to not override the original agents and stats
+It is recommended to give a SAVE_BASE_DIR other than the default one as to not override the original agents and stats.

-examples of use:
+Usage Example:

 `python PG_taxi_main.py`

-evaluates the default agent for 3 episodes and prints their stats ( note: on console screen rendering is not turned on by default
+Evaluates the default agent for 3 episodes and prints its stats ( note: on console screen rendering is not turned on by default).

 `python taxi_main.py --render --num_eval_eps 10`

-evaluated the default agent for 10 episodes and renders every episode on the console screen
+Evaluates the default agent for 10 episodes and renders every episode on the console screen.

-Enjoy !

 ## Acrobot Environment DQN